jsok/hiera-vault/README.md

                 - secret

-The :hierarchy: entries from the hiera configuration are used for each mount.
+The `:hierarchy` source paths from the hiera configuration are used on top of each mount.

 ## SSL